Belle's ball gown: Reception

 When Beauty and the Beast was released in 1991, Belle's ball gown quickly became a favorite among Disney fans, and it has since become closely associated with the character.
 Alexis Bennett of Cosmopolitan called it "unforgettable".
 D23 contributor Beth Deitchman believes the dress "has remained equally enchanting since 1991", while Shea Simmons of Bustle called it "the star of the show".
 According to E!, the gown resembles a dress "straight off the Oscar de la Renta runway".
 Writing for Seventeen, Kelsey Stiegman called the dress "every little girl's prom dream".
 Both Hould-Ward and Durran's costume designs were nominated for industry awards in their respective fields of stage and film.
-Genevieve Valentine of Vox believes the design is difficult to recreate both at the Disney Parks and in merchandise, observing that the dress had received at least half a dozen redesigns by 2017.
+Writer Genevieve Valentine believes the design is difficult to recreate both at the Disney Parks and in merchandise, observing that the dress had received at least half a dozen redesigns by 2017.

 Durran's version of the dress divided critics and audiences, earning mixed reviews upon its debut in the film's 2017 live-action remake.
 Emmet Asher-Perrin of Tor.com felt "there's nothing wrong with the dress", describing it as functional and faithful to the original, but questioned its muted hue.
 Upon release of the remake's trailer, Penny Goldstone of Marie Claire complimented its details and silhouette.
 Brooke Bobb of Vogue described the costume as a "sun-colored cupcake frock" in which Watson "looks resplendent".
 While Dickens lauded the original dress as "a magnificent piece of fashion", she dismissed the remake as "a limp piece of margarine", particularly in comparison to costumes worn by the film's supporting characters and the gown worn by Lily James in Disney's 2015 live-action remake of Cinderella (1950).
 Valentine found Durran's design to be more concerned with Watson's brand than historical or aesthetical accuracy, opining that the garment's lack of visual impact "means they had something besides standout costuming in mind".
 Describing the dress as "a casualty of practicality", Valentine called it "a walking uncanny valley" in comparison to more imaginative costumes, particularly the Beast's.
 Farmers Harvest felt the costume "does not live up to its iconic" reputation, comparing it to a modern prom dress "as opposed to the royal French ball gown it is supposed to be", which they blamed on Watson's creative input.
 Jessica Mason of The Mary Sue described Watson's interpretation as a "monstrosity" and one of "the worst offenses in 'period' costuming".